dmdavids/SymptomManagementServer/README.md

 <p>
 Course 3 Programming Cloud Services for Android Handheld Systems
 </p>
-Note: Statistics related to the Symptom Management project.</p>
+<p><strong>Statistics related to the Symptom Management project.</strong></p>
 <p>
-364 students created a mid-term design for the Symptom Management project. </p>
+=> 364 students created a mid-term design for the Symptom Management project. </p>
 <p>
-57% of these submitted a final Symptom Management project or ~208 students.
+=> 57% of these submitted a final Symptom Management project or ~208 students.
 Compared to 63% and 75% for other projects.</p>
 <p>
-90 students or about 25% received 44/44 for the peer review evaluation grade.</p>
+=> 90 students or about 25% received 44/44 for the peer review evaluation grade.</p>
 ==============================================================================
 <p><strong>Project Description:</strong>
 Over half of head and neck cancer patients will receive chemotherapy and radiation